Rev Dr. Luke Holohan SM

 Fr Luke Holohan, S.M. holds a B.A.
-(University of Qld), B.Theol. and Grad.Dip.Ministerial Leadership (Sydney College of Divinity) and a Ph.D.
+(University of Qld), Grad Dip Ed.
+(Sydney Institute of Education), B.Theol. and Grad.Dip.Ministerial Leadership (Sydney College of Divinity), a Diploma of Teaching (London College of Teachers) and a Ph.D.
 (Trinity College, Dublin).
-His Ph.D is entitled: “Institutional Integrity: The Use of Theories of Justice for Resource Allocation in the Australian Catholic Church” (October, 1996).
+His Ph.D dissertation was entitled: “Institutional Integrity: The Use of Theories of Justice for Resource Allocation in the Australian Catholic Church”.